gormanm/mmtests/README.md

 `compare-kernel.sh` can generate an HTML report, with both tables and graphs.
 For doing that, both the format and the output directory needs to be specified.
-The HTML page will them come directly out of the standard output of the tool.
+The HTML page will then come directly out of the standard output of the tool.
 Therefore, invoking it like this is recommended:

 ```